NocturnalSolutions/KituraBook/hello-world/hello-world.md

     router.get("/") { request, response, next in

 We are creating a handler for the “/“ path; specifically, for GET HTTP requests made to the “/“ path.
-(We’ll learn how to handle other types of requests in the next chapter.)
+(We’ll learn how to handle other types of requests in a later chapter.)
 Note that in our code, this is the only path for which we are creating a handler.
 This is why we got a 404 error when we tried the “/hello” path above.
 (Up for a bit of experimentation?
 Try changing this to “/hello” or any other path and rebuild your project.
 Just remember to keep that slash at the beginning of the path.)

 The part that begins with a curly brace is an escaping closure parameter.
 It’s actually a closure which is passed as a parameter to the “get()” method on the Router object instance, even though it is outside of the parentheses.
 If you’re like me, this syntax is pretty bizarre, but you’re going to want to get used to it, because Kitura uses it everywhere.
 Have a look at the “Escaping Closures” section of *The Swift Programming Language* for more information on what’s being done here.
 For now, if it helps, think of this line being functionally equivalent to: